 13. From Goods to Commodities in Spanish America: Structural Changes and Ecological Globalization from the Perspective of the European History of Consumption

-Bartolomé Yun-Casalilla is currently Full Professor at Pablo de Olavide University (Spain).
+Bartolomé Yun-Casalilla is Full Professor at Universidad Pablo de Olavide, Spain.

-Ilaria Berti teaches history of the Americas at Florence University.
+Ilaria Berti teaches history of the Americas at Università degli Studi di Firenze, Italy.

-Omar Svriz-Wucherer is a Postdoctoral Researcher at the Project GECEM (ERC-StG.- 679371) and teaches Early Modern History at Pablo de Olavide University, Spain.
+Omar Svriz-Wucherer is Postdoctoral Researcher at Project GECEM (ERC-StG.- 679371) and teaches Early Modern History at Universidad Pablo de Olavide, Spain.